GrantBirki/gl/src/pages/faqs.md

 - **Sunglasses** - for your eyeballs.
 We will be outside quite a bit
 - **Prescriptions** - if you need them, don't forget them.
 There is no pharmacy nearby.
 This includes allergy medicine if you have allergies (the venue might have a lot of pollen triggers).
 Also, don't forget your prescription glasses or contacts (this is a common one)
 - **Beverages** - we will be providing a lot of beverages but if you have a favorite and want to bring it, go for it!
 We will have a fridge for you to store it in.
+- **Bathing suit** - if you plan on swimming in the pool or hot tub bring along your suit